 A Home Study Course

 These are manuals designed for self-instruction.
 You are a good candidate for a home study course if you prefer to follow your own schedule, have the self-discipline to follow through on your best intentions and like to hold a manual in your hands.
-Moms and dads who get stressed by time on the computer or prefer to set their own pace for writing instruction do better with the home study course.
+Moms and dads who get stressed by time on the computer or prefer to set their own pace for writing instruction do better with the home study course such as The Writer's Jungle.
 Teens who work independently well do just fine with Help for High School (designed for them, without a need for a parent's direct involvement).

 An Online Writing or Language Arts Class